voxpupuli/puppet-cassandra/README.md

 The default value for the num_tokens is already 256, but it is included in the example for clarity.
-Do not forget to either set auto_bootstrap to true or not set the parameter at all after initializing the cluster.
+Do not forget to either set auto_bootstrap to true or not set the attribute at all after initializing the cluster.

 ### Create a Cluster in Multiple Data Centers